Centre for Unframed Thinking (CUT)

 His talk Artificial Intelligence: Changing Management and Work? touched on leadership challenges around the futures of management, marketing, work, employment, HRM and employment relations against the background of the increasing use in the world of work of new technologies including artificial intelligence (AI) and digitalisation, including ChatGPT, and other natural language processing tools that are driven by AI technologies.

-CUT Fellowships
+CUT fellowships

 A distinctive feature of CUT as an Institute for Advanced Study is that it hosts relatively short fellowships, generally starting at two weeks and lasting for no longer than 3 months (a typical fellowship in the IAS system is one semester or an academic year).
 This choice is essentially in order to avoid compromising on the scientific excellence criterion and to stick as closely as possible to the dynamics of the research projects underway at Rennes SB and with its partners.